Passionate about: Theatre-Fine Art-Rational Discourse-Good Books-Bad TV.

 One should never stop learning and questioning.

-I get involved in as much as I can to promote a love of reading and thinking.
+I get involved in as much as I can to promote a love of the arts and thinking.

 Last year, around this time, I was telling you all to head on down to DUCTAC (Mall of Emirates) to watch "Short and Sweet" a competitive festival of ten minute plays.
 This year I am a hollering at you to get down to the Theatre.